annaesvensson/yellow-help/1-en/what-s-new.md

 ---
 Title: What's new
 ---
-Learn what has changed since last time.
+Stay up to date with the latest changes.

 ! {.wikiblock}
-! ## Datenstrom Yellow - latest product changes
+! ## Datenstrom Yellow - latest changes
 !
 ! - Added include extension, allows to include pages in Markdown ! - Added style guide for experienced developers and writers